Summary

 Pressing Too Aggressively

-What it looks like: Cranking on the stretch hoping for bigger, faster flexibility gains.
+What it looks like: Cranking on the stretch and hoping for faster flexibility gains.

 Dropping the Arms Below Shoulder Level

-What it looks like: Arms slowly sag toward the belly button as you hold the stretch.
+What it looks like: The arms slowly sag toward the belly button as you hold the stretch.

 Holding Your Breath

-What it looks like: You clasp your hands, press forward, and freeze.
-Total breath hold for 30 seconds.
+What it looks like: You clasp your hands, press forward, and freeze for the whole hold.

 Fingers Slipping Apart

-What it looks like: Your fingers gradually unhook as you press forward, losing the connection.
+What it looks like: Your fingers gradually unhook as you press forward.

 Take the Free Assessment Free • 2 minutes • No credit card